SKGleba/bert/README.md

  - 0x50 : "WRONG_POWER_STATE"

 ### Locks
-Some commands are locked behind *"locks"* - conditions that can usually be set using other commands.<br>
+Some commands are locked behind *"locks"* - bits that can be set using other commands.<br>
 For example the power control command - 0x105 - requires the T1 *"lock"* to be removed/unlocked by first calling cmd 0x103.<br>
 Some commands, such as NVS-read (0x131), might be locked behind multiple *"locks"* - here besides T1, the T8 lock needs to be removed/unlocked first by performing a 3-step keyset 0x1 handshake with cmd 0x110.<br><br>
-TODO: document locks per cmd
+Full list of commands with their locks can be found [there](https://github.com/SKGleba/bert/blob/main/commands.md#command-offset-lock)
+Un/lock, where Tx is the *"lock"* bitmask:
+ - T1: 0x103 / 0x104
+ - T2: 0x110 keyset 0x1
+ - T4: 0x900 with key / 0x901
+ - T8: 0x110 keyset 0xE

 ### The Script
 Provided is a python script that can be used to communicate with the RPC server over UART.<br>